History of the Oklahoma City Thunder: 1967–2008: Original Seattle SuperSonics

-2008–present: Oklahoma City Thunder
+2008–2016: Durant and Westbrook era

-2008–09: Inaugural season in Oklahoma City
+2008–2009: Inaugural season in Oklahoma City

 Oklahoma City defeated Minnesota on November 2, 2008, for their first win.

 The Thunder participated in the Orlando Pro Summer League featuring their second-year players, potential free agents and rookies.
-The players wore generic black and white jerseys reading "OKC-NBA" against an outline of a basketball.
+The players wore generic black and white jerseys reading "OKC-NBA" against an outline of a basketball which were also used to represent the team in the video game NBA Live 09.
 The Thunder's temporary practice facility was the Sawyer Center at Southern Nazarene University, which had been used by the New Orleans Hornets when they relocated to Oklahoma City after Hurricane Katrina.

+Paycom Center began hosting the Oklahoma City Thunder in 2008, then known as the Ford Center.

 The Thunder played several preseason games before the 2008–2009 regular season, but only one of those games was in Oklahoma City.
 The Thunder made their first appearance in Billings, Montana, on October 8, 2008, in an 88–82 preseason loss against the Minnesota Timberwolves.
 The Thunder played their first Ford Center game on October 14 against the Los Angeles Clippers.

 In their regular-season home opener, the Thunder faced (and lost to) the Milwaukee Bucks.
 Earl Watson scored the first points of the season with a layup.
 Three nights later on November 2, the Thunder won their first game by defeating the Timberwolves, improving their record to 1–3.
 The team then went on a 10-game losing streak before deciding on November 22 to fire head coach P. J. Carlesimo and assistant Paul Westhead.
 Assistant coach Scott Brooks then took over on an interim basis.
 Oklahoma City lost its next four games to tie the franchise losing streak of 14 set in Seattle the previous season.
 But the team managed to prevent history by winning their next game on the road against the Memphis Grizzlies.

 As the season continued, the Thunder began to improve.
 After starting 3–29, the Thunder finished the regular season 20–30 for the remaining fifty games.
 Not only were they winning more often, they played much more competitively than in the first part of the season.
 The team brought their record to 23–59 and improved upon their record of 20–62 from the team's final season in Seattle.
 The late-season successes of the Thunder contributed to the signing of Scott Brooks as the team's official head coach.

 After moving to Oklahoma City from Seattle, the team's operating situation improved markedly.
 In December 2008, Forbes magazine estimated the team's franchise value at $300 million – a 12 percent increase from the previous year's $268 million, when the club was located in Seattle.
 Forbes also noted an increase in percentage of available tickets sold, from 78 percent in the team's last season in Seattle to 100 percent in 2008–09.